I watched him flap helplessly between the teeth of a barbwire fence, screeching for help.

 "Galen."

-My hands ached as I practiced my letters and then my heart as he spoke, "What?"
+My hands ached as I practiced my formulas, and then my heart, as he spoke, "What?"

 "Galen," he repeated.